 Dogfooding Guide: CPG-Powered Commit Analysis

 CodeGraph analyzes its own codebase through the Code Property Graph after every commit, creating a Plan-Act-Review feedback loop.
-Claude Code receives quality metrics, blast radius data, and before/after impact comparison as context immediately after committing code.
+Claude Code receives quality metrics, blast radius data, interface impact analysis, and before/after comparison as context immediately after committing code.

 Table of Contents